Récoltant-Manipulant (RM): What Makes Grower Champagne So Special

 • Using old, local yeast strains

-• Longer aging on lees
+• Longer aging on the lees

 • Reduced dosage for purer expression